codinglabsau/inertia-form-builder/docs/select.md

 })
 </script>

-# Attributes you can pass
+# Using multiple choice inputs
 For each form attribute you can pass extra attributes to help improve the look and functionality of your form.

-## Pre-filled with Grid
+If you are using our UI components check the documentation for specifics on how the options should be passed in terms of structure.

 ```vue
 <script setup>
 import { Select, Checkbox, Date } from '@codinglabsau/ui';